 Lanaguage, Literacy and Communication is the term for what most parents would recognise as 'English' for pupils from Nursery to Year 2.
 It has several strands - speaking and listening, reading and writing.

 At Severn Primary we develop these strands through many different topics and subjects.
-We also use a scheme called Read Write Inc (see information at the bottom of this page).

 Speaking and Listening